Suggestion from Luke.

 You are already working in a Windows Explorer and just want to change the folder in the current window?

 - Click the middle mouse button while the mouse pointer is over the Explorer window (or press Windows+W).

 - In the popup menu, select the desired folder.
 Quick Access Popup will instantly navigate your Explorer to the selected folder!

 - Changing folders in file dialog boxes (Open, Save As, etc.) is also available if you enable this option (see Can I change folders in file dialog boxes?).

 Now, you can't resist to customize your popup menu?
 Adding your own folders, applications, documents, web links or FTP site is very easy.

 - Open the QAP popup menu (middle mouse button or Windows+W) and choose the Settings menu.

-- In the Settings window, click the Add button, select the type of favorite to add and click Continue.
+- In the Settings window, click the Add button, select the type of favorite to add (for example Folder, Document or Application) and click Continue.

 - In the Add Favorite window, enter the menu name and the path to your favorite folder, application or document.
 There are plenty of options to discover in the other tabs but all you need to enter is in the first one justly named Basic Settings.